carpasse/poc-conventional-changelog/README.md

 ### :crystal_ball: About

-Doing your commits in [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format can easly help you automatize CHANGELOG generation, version bumps and GitHub releases.
+Doing your commits in [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format can easily help you automatize CHANGELOG generation, version bumps and GitHub releases.
 In this POC we propose a setup to easily generate conventional commits, validate them and to automatize releases.

 ### Conventional commits types

 Conventional Commits only require you to use `fix:` and `feat:` types but other types are allowed.
 The typical ones are [@commitlint/config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional) (based on the [Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines)) recommends `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:`, `perf:`, `test:`, and others.

 Beware that commits with types other than `fix:`, `feat:`, `perf:` and `revert` won't generate a new version nor an entry on the changelogs [by default](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-conventionalcommits/writer-opts.js#L187) at least on JS projects.
-If you really wan't to change this behaviour you will need to overwrite the default settings of your changelog generator tool.
+If you really wan't to change this behavior you will need to overwrite the default settings of your changelog generator tool.

 #### Package manager disclaimer